Affording YDS

 YDS Merit Scholarships

 Yale Divinity School awards merit scholarships to selected Master of Divinity and Master of Arts in Religion degree applicants each year.
-Merit awards are determined by the Admissions Committee based on students’ Admissions applications only.
-There are no separate application forms for merit-based scholarships; all students applying for admission to the MDIV and MAR programs are considered for merit awards.
-Students are notified in their admission letter if the committee has selected them as merit scholars.
+Merit awards are determined by the Admissions Committee based on students’ Admissions applications.
+YDS has no application form specifically for merit scholarships; all students applying for admission to the MDIV and MAR programs are considered for merit awards.

 Scholarships are renewable annually, provided the student maintains satisfactory academic progress and completes a YDS financial aid application each year.
 For more information on satisfactory academic progress, see the Divinity School Bulletin.